Applying for a grant: what you need to know

 Determine if you are a good fit for the program by reviewing the website and the FAQs and by speaking to a Grants Officer.
 We strongly encourage you to speak with a Grants Officer early in the process to discuss your proposal and your organization’s fit with the program.

-Successful grant applicants will receive a Letter of Agreement (click here to see an example in PDF), which will contain Grant Terms & Conditions.
-We recommend that you review the terms of this Agreement before you submit an application for funding.
+Successful grant applicants will receive a Letter of Agreement, which will contain Grant Terms & Conditions.
+We recommend that you review the terms of this Letter of Agreement before you submit an application for funding.
 Special conditions may be attached to the approval of a grant.

 For more information, please email a Grants Officer.